-The Employment Agreements are terminable at any time by either party and if the executive officer is involuntarily terminated by us, he shall receive his base salary and vacation pay each accrued through the date of termination, and any nonforfeitable benefits earned and payable to him under the terms of the employee handbook (which applies to all employees) and benefits available under any applicable incentive plan in which the executive participates.
-In addition, if the executive officer's separation from employment is not voluntary and without cause, we would be obligated to pay the executive officer six months of his annual base salary as severance and the executive shall be entitled to out placement services.
-If the executive officer is terminated for cause, he shall be entitled to receive his base salary and accrued vacation due through the date of termination and any nonforfeitable benefits already earned and payable to the executive under the terms of the employee handbook or other applicable incentive plans maintained by us.
-Cause is defined in the Employment Agreements as any action that is illegal, immoral, or improper that reflects on the Company, the employee, or the ability of either to function optimally.
-If the executive officer voluntarily resigns, he shall be entitled to this base salary and accrued vacation due through the date of termination (including any mutually agreed upon notice period) and any nonforfeitable benefits already earned and payable to the executive officer employee under the terms of the employee handbook or other incentive plans maintained by us.
+The Executive Employment Agreement is terminable at any time by either party and if Dr. Handfield is involuntarily terminated by us, he shall receive his base salary and vacation pay each accrued through the date of termination, and any nonforfeitable benefits earned and payable to him under the terms of the employee handbook (which applies to all employees) and benefits available under any applicable incentive plan in which the executive participates.
+In addition, if Dr. Handfield's separation from employment is not voluntary and without cause, we would be obligated to pay him six months of his annual base salary as severance and Dr. Handfield shall be entitled to out placement services.
+If Dr. Handfield is terminated for Cause, he shall be entitled to receive his base salary and accrued vacation due through the date of termination and any nonforfeitable benefits already earned and payable to Dr. Handfield under the terms of the employee handbook or other applicable incentive plans maintained by us.
+"Cause" is defined in the Executive Employment Agreement as any action that is illegal, immoral, or improper that reflects on us, Dr. Handfield, or the ability of either to this base salary and accrued vacation due through the date of termination optimally.
+If Dr. Handfield voluntarily resigns, he shall be entitled to the Dr. Handfield under the terms of the employee handbook or other incentive plans maintained by us.

-If the executive officer dies during the term of employment with us, his estate shall be paid his salary as it would have accrued over a period of thirty days after the executive officer's death.
-We shall also extend the executive officer's right to exercise vested stock options for six months.
-In the event the executive officer becomes disabled (as defined in the then applicable short and long-term disability insurance policies) we shall pay to the executive officer his salary as it would have accrued over a period of 30 days after the executive became so disabled and we shall extend the executive officer's right to exercise vested stock options for six months.
+If Dr. Handfield dies during the term of employment with us, his estate shall be paid his salary as it would have accrued over a period of thirty days after the executive officer's death.
+We shall also extend Dr. Handfield's right to exercise vested stock options for six months.
+In the event Dr. Handfield becomes disabled (as defined in the then applicable short and long-term disability insurance policies) we shall pay to him his salary as it would have accrued over a period of 30 days after he became so disabled and we shall extend his right to exercise vested stock options for six months.